-At Joy Of Life, we think it’s important for you to know the cost of surrogacy, so you can plan ahead for your surrogacy journey without any financial surprises.
+At Joy of Life® Surrogacy, we think it’s important for you to know the cost of surrogacy, so you can plan ahead for your surrogacy journey without any financial surprises.
 We’ve put together this guide to tell you how much surrogate mother costs, along with all the fees surrounding surrogacy.

 What Is the Overall Cost of Surrogacy?